 Historically, college baseball lacked parity.
 Between 1958 and 1974, Southern California captured nine titles– including five straight from 1970-74– and was a runner-up once.
 Between 1975 and 1988; Arizona, Arizona State, Miami, Texas, and Stanford won 11 of 13 championships.
 However, since 2000, there have been 15 different schools that have won championships and only two schools (South Carolina and Oregon State) won back-to-back championships.

 With the longest collegiate schedule (56 regular season games), the league has opened up in terms of contenders and favorites.
-There are a handful of regular residents in the CWS like Vanderbilt, Arkansas, Texas, and Ole Miss.
-The sport is potentially the most regionally-skewed in terms of success, with the SEC standing as far and away the dominant conference recently.
-The ACC, Big-12, and Pac-12 place multiple contenders each season, as well.
+There are a handful of regular residents in the CWS like Florida, LSU, and Vanderbilt.
+The sport is potentially the most regionally-skewed in terms of success, with the SEC standing as far and away the dominant conference.
+The ACC and Big 12 place multiple contenders each season, as well.

 Here is a list of CWS Finals results since 2000.